rubyaustralia/ruby_au/app/documents/constitution.markdown

 3. If more than one member is nominated, a vote must be held.

-#### 52 Election of Ordinary members
+#### 52 Election of ordinary members

 1. A general meeting may by resolution decide the number of Ordinary Members of the Committee (if any) it wishes to hold office for the next year.

 2. A single election may be held to fill all of those positions insofar as the position is vacant at that meeting.

-3. If the number of members nominated for the position of Ordinary committee member is less than or equal to the number to be elected, the Chairperson of the meeting must declare each of those members to be elected to the position.
+3. If the number of members nominated for the position of ordinary committee member is less than or equal to the number to be elected, the Chairperson of the meeting must declare each of those members to be elected to the position.

 4. If the number of members nominated exceeds the number to be elected, a vote must be held.